amplitude/amplitude-docs/content/collections/experiment-theory/experiment-set-mde.md

 The second update, however, is an enhancement required to meet financial requirements.
 As a non-negotiable enhancement to the check out process, a do-no-harm experiment may help confirm that the additional payment method will not **decrease** completed sales for users in the checkout process.
 Over the last four fiscal quarters, an average of 1% of users abandoned the checkout process once starting it.
 Therefore, this do-no-harm experiment would have a direction set to "decrease" and an MDE set to 1%.

 {{partial:admonition type='note'}}
- If running a [T-test](/experiment/workflow/experiment-estimate-duration) can also help set the MDE by using the constraint that you have 1 month to run the experiment and then finding out what MDE is.
+If running a [T-test](/experiment/workflow/experiment-estimate-duration), Amplitude's duration estimator can also help set the MDE: Give yourself one month to run the experiment to get the estimated MDE.
 {{/partial:admonition}}

 ## MDE and the primary metric